BPBA Consultant

 Agile Alliance and International Institute of Business Analysis (IIBA)

-When you want to understand Agile business analysis, ask “How might we perform business analysis in a way that allows us to create and respond to change and deal with uncertainty?”
-Agile Alliance and International Institute of Business Analysis (IIBA) explored this question through a joint effort to create the Agile Extension to the Business Analysis Body of Knowledge (Available to Agile Alliance Members).
+When you want to understand Agile business analysis, consider asking, 'How might we perform business analysis in a way that aligns with the principles of the Agile Manifesto, enabling us to create and respond to change while managing uncertainty?'
+The Agile Alliance and the International Institute of Business Analysis (IIBA) have explored this question through their collaborative effort to develop the Agile Extension to the Business Analysis Body of Knowledge, which is available to Agile Alliance members.

-You might say that business agility is a recognition that in order for people in an organization to operate with an Agile mindset, the entire organization needs to support that mindset.
-Agile software development was never truly Agile until the organization changed its structure and operations to work in an uncertain environment.
+In essence, business agility represents the understanding that for individuals within an organization to truly embody an Agile mindset, the entire organization must support and adopt that mindset.
+True Agile software development only emerges when an organization adjusts its structure and operations to thrive in an uncertain environment.

 BPBA Consultant - Business Agility and Hybridized